AndrewK0val/IoT-Camera-Ecosystem/README.md

 I spent some time in Blender working on the enclosure for the doorbell camera.
 I wanted to create a simple design that would be easy to print and assemble.
 I also wanted to make sure that the camera would be protected from the elements.

 At first I thought that the ESP32 cam would be suitable for the doorbell camera, however after some consideration, I realized the the limited microprocessor of the ESP32 would not be able to handle juggling between capturing video, listening and transmitting microphone data, and handling incoming audio from the client side all at once.
 I decided to use a Raspberry Pi 4 with an OV5640 pi camera with night vision.
-This camera is capable of capturing 1080p video at 30fps.
+This camera is capable of capturing 2k video at 30fps.

 I bought some inexpensive microphone modules from AliExpress and I will be using one of those for the audio capture.
-For audio playback, I have many laptop speakers lying around, so I will be using one of those.
+For audio playback I plan to use a pair laptop speakers from a disassembled machine.

-Here are some renders of the enclosure:
+Here are some renders of the enclosure I made in Blender:

 ![Alt text](renders/RENDER-1.png)
 ![Alt text](renders/RENDER-2.png)